StaticPH/Userscripts/README.md

 <a name="GMIHD"></a>
 ### Google Meet Ignore Hardware Disabled

-A.K.A "I know my hardware is disabled, Google" <br>
+A.K.A "I know my hardware is disabled, Google"<br>
-Thanks Google, but I'm well aware that my browser hasn't given you permission to access my hardware; I don't need you showing a prompt that can't be closed with a keypress. <br>
+Thanks Google, but I'm well aware that my browser hasn't given you permission to access my hardware; I don't need you showing a prompt that can't be closed with a keypress.

 [[Install]][raw-GMIHD]